BioX-NKU/scButterfly/README.md

 ## Quick Start

-scButterfly could be easily used following 3 steps: Data Preprocessing, Model training, Predicting and evaluating.more details could be find in [scButterfly documents].
+scButterfly could be easily used following 3 steps: Data Preprocessing, Model training, Predicting and evaluating.more details could be find in [scButterfly documents](http://scbutterfly.readthedocs.io/).

 Generate a butterfly model first for following process: